-All receivers are field-tested as said just above - sometimes I bring them along on radio-DX trips and test them in a very-quiet (no powerline noise) location to see how they function (such as testing for reception of the Russian ALPHA transmissions between 11-14 kHz) before sending them out--this is the way I can be certain you will receive your WR-3 knowing it has been field-tested to my satisfaction.
+All receivers are field-tested as said just above - sometimes I bring them along on radio-DX trips or science expeditions, and test them in a very-quiet (no powerline noise) location to see how they function (such as testing for reception of the Russian ALPHA transmissions beeping between 11-14 kHz) before sending them out--this is the way I can be certain you will receive your WR-3 knowing it has been field-tested to my satisfaction.

-(Six natural-VLF-radio MP3 albums, Electric-Enigma, and Auroral Choruses 1, 2, 3, 4, and 5; and Alberta August 2000 Solar-Max.
+(Seven natural-VLF-radio MP3 albums, Electric-Enigma, and Auroral Choruses 1, 2, 3, 4, and 5; and Alberta August 2000 Solar-Max.
 VLF EXpedition (stereo) are now available online at www.archive.org (Internet Archives - based in San Francisco, California).

 To learn more about this WR-3 "whistler receiver" please read The WR-3 Listening Guide link right below or click this link.
 It should answer most questions you may have.